 The intention in the back of the design is to cause active communique among the articles of the exhibition and site visitors, offering an interactive and private enjoyment instead of a traditional approach of commentary.

 Rectangular-shaped administrative applications encase principal regions around the shape, contradicting the curvilinear shape of exhibition areas.
-The Multipurpose Hall is positioned among foyer and exhibition location as a transitional sector, where lectures and performances take place.
-The Educational Area, although separated from the exhibition’s important circulate, may be easily accessed to provide various instructional applications.
-The loading deck place is separated from the public parking lot near a unique exhibition space, to ensure short and efficient carrier flow.
+The Multipurpose Hall is positioned among the foyer and exhibition location as a transitional sector, where lectures and performances occur.
+Although separated from the exhibition’s important circulate, the Educational Area may be easily accessed to provide various instructional applications.
+The loading deck place is separated from the public parking lot near a unique exhibition space to ensure short and efficient carrier flow.

 The ‘Larchvium’ (Library + Archive + Museum) appears to overlap with the library and garage vicinity.
 The architects opened up the ceiling of the storage area, enabling a visible connection to the exhibition area above, and collectively with the library, the whole space turns into a new interactive exhibition.
 The National Museum of World Writing suggestion received the 2018 IDA Design Awards Silver Prize in Architecture, underneath the ‘Conceptual Designs.’